Web information gathering

 - URL:

-. - JSON Output:
+https://example.com/.well-known/openid-configuration. - JSON Output:

 - Endpoints for authorization, token issuance, and user info.

-for cryptographic keys.- Supported scopes, response types, and algorithms.
+jwks_urifor cryptographic keys.- Supported scopes, response types, and algorithms.

 - Recon Value: